daattali/beautiful-jekyll/simple-capsule-wardrobe-guide.md

 ## Included inside

 * 9 pages
-* Questions to get you thinking about your ideal wardrobe
+* Questions to get you thinking about your ideal simple capsule wardrobe
-* Six simple steps to get you well on the way to design your wardrobe
+* Six simple steps to get you well on the way to design your simple capsule wardrobe
 * Resources section
 * Examples
 * My support if you need any help along the way